praekeltfoundation/mc-intent-classifier/README.md

-### Model Development & Training
+### Model Development Workflow
 This section is for anyone involved in managing the data, training the model, or evaluating its performance.
+The process follows a standard **Train -> Validate -> Test** cycle to ensure robust and unbiased results.

-**Data & Schema**
+1. **Data Preparation**

     The ground truth for this model lives in `src/data/nlu.yaml`.
-This file contains all the training examples, which are then processed by `src/data/build_datasets.py` to create the final training files.

-  - To regenerate the training data from the source YAML files, run
+To regenerate the final training, validation, and test files from this source, run:

     ```bash
-    make datasets  # Which runs: poetry run python src/data/build_datasets.py --emit-jsonl
+    make datasets
     ```
-    This will create clean .jsonl files (e.g., samples.train.jsonl) in the src/mapped_data/ directory.
+    This will create clean `.jsonl` files (e.g., `samples.train.jsonl`) in the `src/mapped_data/` directory.

+2. **Model Training**

-  - To train a new version of the model, run
+    To train a new version of the model using the samples.train.jsonl dataset, run:
     ```bash
-      make train  # Which runs: poetry run python src/train_model.py
+      make train
     ```
-    This script executes the complete pipeline: it loads the processed data, encodes the text, trains the classifier, and saves all model artifacts to the `src/artifacts/ directory`.
+    This script saves all model artifacts (the classifier, encoder, and manifest) to the `src/artifacts/` directory.

 ### Evaluation & Threshold Tuning

-Model performance is measured against a hold-out test set (`test.yaml`).
-Confidence thresholds are defined in `src/artifacts/thresholds.json` and can be tuned by analyzing the model's performance on the validation set to balance the needs of each intent (e.g., prioritizing recall for `SENSITIVE_EXIT`).
+This is a two-step process to find the optimal confidence thresholds and then get an unbiased measure of the final model's performance.

+  - **Tune Thresholds on the Validation Set**

+    Run the evaluation script in "tune" mode.
+This uses the `samples.validation.jsonl` dataset to find the best confidence threshold for each intent category.

+    ```
+    make tune-thresholds
+    ```

+    This generates the `src/artifacts/thresholds.json` file, which is required for the model to run.
+It also produces a detailed text report and performance plots in the `src/artifacts/` directory.

+  - **Evaluate Final Performance on the Test Set**

+    Once the model is trained and the thresholds are tuned, run the final performance report.
+This uses the **hold-out** `samples.test.jsonl` dataset to provide an unbiased measure of how the model will perform on new, unseen data.

+    ```
+    make evaluate
+    ```

+    The output of this command is the definitive performance report for the model version.

 ### API, Deployment & Integration